pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 [IMAGE]

-Six months into my job as a backend developer, I realized I need to understand business requirements and design system flexible enough to adapt frequently.
+Six months into my job as a backend developer, I realized I need to better understand business requirements and design system flexible enough to adapt frequently.

 Hence, _**Data Modelling.**_